-Executives and managers routinely talk about the importance of innovation, but turning talk into reality isn’t easy to do.
+Executives and managers routinely talk about the importance of innovation, but turning talk into reality isn’t easy.

-Nearly everyone who took part in CCL’s 500-person client panel said innovation is a key driver of success (94%), and 77% of their organizations have made attempts to improve innovation.
-Even so, just 14% are confident about their organization’s ability to drive innovation effectively (CCL Innovation Leadership Survey, 2014).
+Nearly everyone who took part in our 500-person client panel said innovation is a key driver of success (94%), and 77% said that their organizations have made attempts to improve innovation.
+Even so, just 14% are confident about their organization’s ability to drive innovation effectively.

 Why do so many organizations struggle with innovation?

 Innovation Efforts Fall Short

 In every industry and sector, leaders are faced with the need to achieve growth, define new products and services, enter new markets, create better internal processes and business models, and develop new global strategies.
 Innovation is routinely touted as the key to future success for today’s companies and as the engine that creates new businesses.
 Responding to these needs takes tremendous efforts, and many executives, managers, and human resources professionals are unsure how to drive innovation alongside the day-to-day operations.